khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Behavior

 - In a group of radio buttons, only one option can be selected at a time and there must be a default selected option.
-- To select an option, the user can click/tap on the radio button or its content.
+- To pick an option, the user can select the radio button or its content.

 ### Content